wp-plugins/wptouch/readme.txt

 Tags: wptouch, iphone, ipod touch, theme, apple, mac, bravenewcode, ajax, mobile, wordpress on iphone, iphone wordpress, mobile, mobile wordpress, mobile plugin
 Requires at least: 2.3.x
 Tested up to: 2.7.1
-Stable tag: 1.7.5
+Stable tag: 1.8

 WPtouch automatically transforms your WordPress blog into an iPhone application-style theme, complete with ajax loading articles and effects, when viewed from an iPhone or iPod touch.

-Downloaded over 65,000 times (bravenewcode.com + wordpress.org) since April 2008.
+Downloaded over 70,000 times (bravenewcode.com + wordpress.org) since April 2008.

 == Description ==

-WPtouch automatically transforms your WordPress blog into an iPhone application-style theme, complete with ajax loading articles and effects, when viewed from an iPhone or iPod touch.
+With a single click, WPtouch transforms your WordPress blog into an iPhone application-style theme, complete with ajax loading articles and effects, when viewed from an iPhone or iPod touch.

-The admin panel allows you to customize many aspects of its appearance, and deliver a fast, user-friendly and stylish version of your site to your iPhone and iPod touch visitors without modifying a single bit of code (or affecting) your regular site.
+The admin panel allows you to customize many aspects of its appearance, and deliver a fast, user-friendly and stylish version of your site to your iPhone and iPod touch visitors without modifying a single bit of code (or affecting) your regular desktop theme.

 The theme also includes the ability for your visitors to easily switch between the WPtouch view and your site's regular theme.

-= New In Version 1.7.5: =
+= New In Version 1.8: =

-* Added option to do GZIP compression
-* Suppressed warning about multiple gzhandlers
-* Fixed user agent detection code
+* Significant rewrite of core code for increased efficiency
+* Changed database calls to use wpdb object, will hopefully work with wpmu
+* Internationalization preparation of the admin and theme files (for WPtouch 1.9)
-* Added ability to choose if WPtouch or regular version of your site is shown first
+* Added ability to add/delete custom icons that survive WPtouch & WordPress upgrades
-* Fixed WP login/out button bugs
+* Changed how WPtouch admin panel shows icons, more room for custom icons
-* Added login/out auto-detect for WP 2.7 or pre-WP 2.7 sites
+* Added channel capability for Adsense
-* Fixed loading path issue that caused drop-down menu button to fail
-* Added choice between alphabetical or page order sorting of the drop down menu
-* Added clock icon
-* Fixes for categories drop-down menu (now shows post #'s)
+* Now suppresses banners created by the Ribbon Manger Plugin
+* Minor tweaks to login, register, admin links, footer appearance
+* Minor tweaks to drop down menus, header styling
-* Minor fix for categories drop-down menu
+* More refinements for search, categories & tag pages, 'load more' link
-* Automatic detection & support for Peter's anti-spam plugin
+* Text & code refinements in the WPtouch admin
-* Built-in support for Adsense in posts
+* Experimental support for the Blackberry Storm
-* Moved Stats tracking box beside Advertising Options
-* Better WordPress version support detection
-* More refined image auto-sizing with WP added images & galleries in posts / pages
-* Fix for WordPress shortcodes appearing in excerpts
-* Changed how WPtouch shows switch links
-* Auto-adjusting width/height for MobileSafari plugin objects (YouTube, Quicktime)
+* Fixed issue with WPtouch header title display issue
+* Fixed issue related to login/logout/admin/register link path issues
+* Fixed issue where Bookmarks link when Advanced JS is turned off
+* Fixed issue with default icon case
+* Fixed issue with switch code on systems with PHP4
+* Fixed issue related to fresh installs
+* Fixed issue with pre 2.7 versions of WordPress admin
+* Fixed issue with Android and the sub-header menu links not working

 Please visit http://bravenewcode.com/wptouch/ for a full description & updates on the WPtouch plugin.